jeffschwartz/yada/README.md

 ## Things To Do

 + Add more components.
 Obviously this one is where the WIP comes from.
++ Accessibility.
++ Carousel desperately needs to be revisited and might merit its own separate project.
 + Constant refactoring.
-+ Carousel desperately needs to be revisited and might merit its own separate project.
-+ A React version...
++ A React version?
 Maybe?
-Why?